Peter-Kahl/Kimmel-Suspended-Colbert-Outraged/README.md

 ## Publisher & Licence

-First published in London by Lex et Ratio Ltd, 20 September 2025.
+First published in London by Lex et Ratio Ltd, 2025-09-20.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\